 2. Create A Candlelight Cluster

 Fire blazing or not, candles add instant atmosphere.
 Cluster them at varied heights for that moody, warm glow we all crave when it’s frosty outside.
+If you love this look, a whole room of winter decor with candles only is worth a look.

 I’ve used candle clusters like this for years, especially on dark winter evenings.
 Mixing heights always makes the space feel warmer without much effort.